 "Good.
 Bring the money, blankets, and vehicles to the back door of the compound at midnight tomorrow."

 We assemble a posse of Canadian oil workers.
 I swear some turned up dressed head to toe in black with balaclavas and boot polish on their faces.
 Let's call them Ringo, George, Paul & John.
 In reality, it was more like the Wet Bandits from Home Alone.

 Joking aside, this wasn't exactly straightforward.
 Sudan, Ruskies, large sums of cash, Shariah Law, checkpoints, 200 cases of beer, and a nervously excited crew of helpers.
 What could go wrong...

 Thankfully nothing.
 Nostrovia!
-A toast as we approach Christmas 2016 to everyone involved in the Sudan project over those memorable four years.
+A toast as we approach Christmas 2016 to everyone involved in the Sudan project in those memorable four years.

 After the Hilton, it's back the same route.
 75 minutes run/walk this morning.
 El Keeni, a great effort.
 Thanks for everything.

-Have we a choice for refreshments?
+Have we a choice of refreshments?
 We do.
 Milky tea with 7 sugars on a 3 legged stool on the street?
 Or coffee in a promising western chain over in Riyad?

 Hobson's choice.
 Hawa and that winning smile all day long.

 I hope you've enjoyed this morning's excursion along Nile Avenue and some memories from Khartoum.

 In closing, I'd like to wish everyone a Happy Christmas and good health and good fortune for 2017.